 Though the meaning of among and amongst is the same, the frequency of use is not.
-Among is much more popular than amongst nowadays.
-The Oxford English Corpus counts about 10,000 mentions of amongst in American writing in their body of publications.
-However, among appears over 300,000.
+Among is much more popular than amongst.
+The Oxford English Corpus counts about 10,000 mentions of amongst in American writing.
+However, among appears over 300,000 times.
 The difference is less extreme in British English and other international English dialects, but among is always most common.

-Because it is less common than among, amongst can seem foreign, pretentious, or even incorrect, according to some language blogs.
-Then again, one blogger quotes Merriam-Webster’s Dictionary of English Usage as saying that the commentators who call amongst quaint or overrefined are “off-target.”
+Because it appears less often than among, amongst can seem foreign, pretentious, or even incorrect.
+Then again, one blog quotes Merriam-Webster’s Dictionary of English Usage as saying that the commentators who call amongst quaint or overrefined are “off-target.”

-Mike Myers’ mother-in-law was sitting in the audience many nights as he imitated her.
-She laughed along as he invited all present to talk amongst themselves.
-He never proposed whether writers should use among or amongst as a topic, but wouldn’t it make a great discussion?
+Linda Richman never asked whether writers should use among or amongst as a topic, but wouldn’t it make a great discussion?
 Which do you prefer?